ttionya/vite-non-deterministic-build-repro/README.md

 ### Usage

-To reproduce the issue, you can execute the `npm build` command multiple times.
+To reproduce the issue, you can execute the `npm run build` command multiple times.

 Not every build will necessarily generate a different hash, but if you perform multiple builds, you may notice that the hash for the "vendor" file alternates between "44151d35" and "b28a2537".
 The **"output"** folder contains multiple packaged vendor files from different builds.